Carlolis/remix-effect-poc/README.md

 ### Change back the ZITADEL port to 8081

-First change the 8080 zitadel port to 8081 in the docker-compose.yml file (line 17)
+Change the 8080 zitadel port to 8081 in the docker-compose.yml file (line 17)

 ### Run again ZITADEL with docker-compose

-Run the following commands:
+Run again the following commands:

 ```bash
 cd docker-compose/zitadel